RayAndrade/TheRayCode/Java/Factory/F2/script.md

 Following //  https://www.youtube.com/watch?v=ub0DXaeV6hA <br/>
-Use the factory if you want your code to return one of several classes that share a common super interface super class.
+Use the factory pattern when you want a class to return one of several class objects that share a common interface.
-We want the ability to choose clases at runtime, that is what the factory provides for us.
+We want the ability to choose clases at runtime, that is what the factory pattern can provide for us.

-We start by createing a class called * **EnemyShip**. **EnemyShip** will be an abstract class.
+We start by createing a class we call * **EnemyShip**. **EnemyShip** will be an abstract class.
 ```java
 * public abstract class EnemyShip { }
 ```